 The last post reviewed free and subscription-based resources and databases you can use to research foundations.
 In this post, we'll tackle how to keep track of your research results.

 After you have decided on the database or search tool you will use, you're ready to begin your search for funders using the keyword list you developed earlier in the process.
 Keywords should tie in with the type of work you do, where you work, the population you work with, etc.

 Keeping Track of Search Results

 To avoid reviewing the same foundation multiple times, you'll want to create a system to document which foundations and opportunities you have reviewed, which ones deserve follow-up, and which ones are not a good fit and should be dropped from your list.

 Subscription donor databases give you the option of saving your search results.
-If you are relying on Google or another free search tool, you'll need to create a system for tracking your search results.
+If you are relying on Google or another free search tool, you'll need to create a system to track your search results.

-One option for saving the search results is to create a spreadsheet using Excel.
+One option for saving the search results is to create an Excel spreadsheet.
 Once created, you can store it in a shared electronic folder to allow for easy access by colleagues performing prospect research along with you.
 A second option is to use an online information management tools such as Trello (see the post How to Use Trello for Grant Research & Writing).